PDU Details

 To avoid being disconnected, you need to send at least one enquire_link PDU on every successfully established connection (bound session) every 2 minutes.

-It’s recommended that you send the enquire_link PDU once 30 seconds to timeously detect any lost connections.
+It’s recommended that you send the enquire_link PDU once every 30 seconds to timeously detect any lost connections.
 SMSPortal will also send an enquire_link every 30 seconds to detect any lost connections.

 submit_sm